MSchatzUW/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_DP.rst.txt

 .. method:: depth_profile(table, variable, dt1, dt2, lat1, lat2, lon1, lon2, depth1, depth2)

     Returns a subset of data according to the specified space-time constraints (dt1, dt2, lat1, lat2, lon1, lon2, depth1, depth2).
 The returned data subset is aggregated by depth: at each depth level the mean and standard deviation of the variable values within the space-time constraints are computed.
 The sequence of these values construct the depth profile.
-The resulted depth profile is returned in form of a Pandas dataframe ordered by depth.
+The resulting depth profile is returned in the form of a Pandas dataframe ordered by depth.

     |